 Honeysuckle that flowers on new growth will need careful pruning.
-If you prefer the look of rambling and bushy honeysuckle, then it can be left to its own devices and pruned when it becomes too large or very unkempt.
+If you prefer the look of rambling and bushy honeysuckle, it can be simply left to its own devices and pruned when it becomes too large or very unkempt.

 Deciduous trees and shrubs providing colour:

 Witch hazel (Hamamelis)